kohler/hotcrp/devel/manual/oauth.md

 returned JWT and uses its included `email` to authenticate the user.

 Many steps in this process might go wrong.
 HotCRP uses its own code to validate the JWT; this might break.
+HotCRP does not support encrypted tokens.
 Report problems to maintainers.

-HotCRP does not currently cryptographically validate the returned token’s signature.
+HotCRP does not currently validate that the returned token was cryptographically signed by a public key corresponding to the provider.
+That is, it trusts that the TLS connection to the provider is secure, and does not access the provider’s JSON Web Key Set.

 ## Disabling other authentication sources